Fibrolamellar Carcinoma (FLC/FLHCC)

 Scientists are always working to understand how cancer forms, but it can be hard to prove.
-We know that in FLC, a chromosome (the part of your cells that contains your genes) breaks apart and gets put back together in the wrong way.
+We know that in FLC, a chromosome (the structures in your cells that contain all of your genes) breaks apart and gets put back together in the wrong way.
 This can cause cells to not function like they should.
 In FLC, a gene called DNAJB1 joins with a gene called PRKACA.
 This happens in almost all cases, so it may be very important for how FLC forms.
 Scientists are trying to figure out how this works, so they can invent new therapies.
 Your doctor may test your tumor for DNAJB1 and PRKACA to confirm it is FLC.

 What is the prognosis for someone with fibrolamellar carcinoma?

 The estimate of how a disease will affect you long-term is called prognosis.
 Every person is different and prognosis will depend on many factors, such as:

 - Where the tumor is in your body

 - If the cancer has spread to other parts of your body